DivyanshDiplo/LucaProt-Model-Updated/README.md

 Dependencies.
 You can paste this in a txt file and run `pip install -r filename.txt`
 <pre>
  # requirements_alphafold.txt
 # Dependencies for the LucaProt AlphaFold/ColabFold wrapper script

 # The core package.
 This will pull in a compatible version of PyTorch, NumPy, etc.
 colabfold[alphafold]

 # Dependencies for your helper scripts (e.g., utils.py)
 biopython
 pandas
 # pynvml is needed by utils.py.
 Installing nvidia-ml-py is the modern way to get it.
 nvidia-ml-py
+pynvml
 scikit-learn
+torch==1.13.1
+torchvision==0.14.1
+torchaudio==0.13.1

 </pre>